Viki2223/TriHetGCN/readme.md

 pip install -r requirements.txt
 ```

-### 4. Run the App
+### 4. Run the Streamlit App

 ```bash
 streamlit run app.py
 ```

-> Replace `app.py` with your main file name if different.
+> ⚠️ Replace `app.py` if your main file name differs.

 ---

 ## 🌐 Deployment on Render.com

-You can deploy this Streamlit app using [Render](https://render.com).
-Follow these steps:
+To deploy your app on [Render](https://render.com):

-1. Ensure your repo contains:
+1. Ensure your repo includes:

    * `requirements.txt`
    * `render.yaml`

-2. Add the following start command when creating your Render Web Service:
+2. Use this start command when setting up your Render Web Service:

 ```bash
 streamlit run app.py --server.port $PORT --server.enableCORS false
 ```

-3. Render will automatically build and deploy your app with a public URL.
+3. Render will build and host your app with a public URL.

 ---

 ## 📸 Screenshots

-> *(Optionally add images of app interface or outputs here)*
+> *(Add relevant screenshots of your app interface here for better engagement.)*

 ---